Stephaela/PyWithingsAPI/README.md

 # PyWithingsAPI

-Library in Python for the Withings API
+PyWithingsAPI is a Python library for interaction with the Withings API.

----
+After the authentication process, you can access health and fitness data from the Withings API.

+## Prerequisites and installation

+This code was written in Python 3.12.5.
+To use this library, please clone the repository and install the libraries `requests` and `pandas`.

+Please note that using this library is not possible without creating a Withings developer account and an application first.

 ## The Withings API

+### General information about the Withings API

 More information about the Withings API can be found in the [Withings Developer Portal](https://developer.withings.com/) and the [Withings API Reference](https://developer.withings.com/api-reference/)

+### Creating a developer account and an application

 At first, you create a Withings developer account on the [Withings Developer Dashboard](https://developer.withings.com/dashboard/) and log in.
 Then, choose the environment on which your application will be running.
 Only the public cloud is open to everyone.
 After that, choose what kind of application you plan on making.
-Only the public API integration if open to everyone.
+Only the public API integration is open to everyone.

 Now enter your application name, description and redirect URL.
 I chose http://localhost:1400/ as my redirect URL, but please note that